 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
-The Company's cash is exposed to credit risk.
+The Company's maximum credit risk is equal to the carrying value of cash.
 The Company manages credit risk, in respect of cash, by maintaining the majority of cash at high credit rated Canadian financial institutions.
 Concentration of credit risk exists with respect to the Company's cash, as the majority of the amounts are held with a single Canadian financial institution.